daviaquino87/validator-csv/README.md

 ### info:

-By default the separator parameter comes as "," however it can be changed.
+By default, the separator parameter is set to a comma (","), but this setting can be modified by the user as needed.

+Important Note About the Escape Character

+When the text is encapsulated in double quotes ("), the separator will not impact the lines, thus ensuring the integrity of the data contained in the quotes.

 ex:
 ```js